+tamily DAYCARE
-To ensure that Families, Educators and Staff can share personal information within the service knowing that it will be stored safely Where information is shared by members of the service it will be done in a respectful manner that is mindful of the privacy and dignity of the individual/s concerned.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-Section: 104(i), 270, 271,
+AIM: To ensure that Families, Educators and Staff can share personal information within the service knowing that it will be stored safely Where information is shared by members of the service it will be done in a respectful manner that is mindful of the privacy and dignity of the individual/s concerned.
+Children (Education and Care Services National Law Application) Act No104, Bill 2010 Section: 104(i), 270, 271

+273

-It is understood that the welfare of children and the workability of the Scheme will, at times, require exchange of information between members of the Scheme.
+REASON: It is understood that the welfare of children and the workability of the Scheme will, at times, require exchange of information between members of the Scheme.
 This exchange should remain within the framework of necessary information only and be channelled through the Co-ordination Unit.
 Families, Children, Educators and Staff have a right to expect that their confidential information is safeguarded to the best of this Service's ability.

-Regulations: 168, 181-184
+Education and Care Services National Regulations, 2011 Regulations: 168, 181-184

+STRATEG ES & PRACTICE: National Quality Standards

-- Personal information relating to families, children, Educators and Staff which is held by the Co-ordination Unit or at the Educator's service will only be divulged or communicated to another person: - to the extent necessary for the education and care, medical treatment or welfare of the child to whom the information relates; or - if they are the custodial parent/guardian who has enrolled the child to whom the information relates, except in the case of information kept in a Staff record; or - o if they are an authorised officer of the Regulatory Authority; or - if expressly authorised, permitted or required to be given by or under any Act or law; or - o with the written consent of the parent/guardian who provided the information. - Collection and storage of information will be in accordance with Australian Privacy Principles including: - Only relevant information will be collected by the Service and Educators, and it will be done fairly and lawfully. - $\circ\hspace{0.4cm}$ Personal information will be stored securely to prevent its loss or misuse. - Parents will be informed about the purpose and use of information they supply on enrolment. - Confidentiality agreements are to be signed by committee members, staff, educators, household members over 18 years old, and volunteers, including work experience or placement students.
+Personal information relating to families, children, Educators and Staff which is held by the Co-ordination Unit or at the Educator's service will only be divulged or communicated to another person: to the extent necessary for the education and care, medical treatment or welfare of the child to whom the information relates; or if they are the custodial parent/guardian who has enrolled the child to whom the information relates; or if they are the custodial parent/guardian who has enrolled the child to whom the information relates, except in the case of information kept in a Staff record; or if they are an authorised officer of the Regulatory Authority; or if expressly authorised, permitted or required to be given by or under any Act or law; or with the written consent of the parent/guardian who provided the information.
+Collection and storage of information will be in accordance with Australian Privacy Principles including: Only relevant information will be collected by the Service and Educators, and it will be done fairly and lawfully. for Early Childhood Education and Care, 2011, QA 7.1.1, 7.3.1

+KEY RESOURCES:

+Privacy Amendment (Enhancing Privacy Protection) Act 2012, which amends the Privacy

+Act 1988 Freedom of Information Act - 2010

+Personal information will be stored securely to prevent its loss or misuse.
+Childcare Service Handbook

+on enrolmeConfidentia educators, I be informed about the purpose and use of information they supply nt. lity agreements are to be signed by committee members, staff, household members over 18 years old, and volunteers, including ence or placement students.
+Education and Care Services National Regulations 2011; 75 Early Childhood of Australia Code of Ethics Early childhood Australia code-ethics

+Links to Other Policies:

+Ethical Conduct Guests, Visitors and

+Household Member

+Conduct.